Ncohen10/StockAlgorithm/README.md

 * Run main on the Tests/RunBacktest.py file.
 * Paste your API key in console and hit enter.

-*Note - you can only make 500 requests per day using Alpha Vantage's API*.
+*Note - Alpha Vantage claims you can make 500 requests per day.
+I have been able to more than that however.*

 **Dates can be taken as parameters for the RunTest() function in the RunBacktest file.
 They must be entererd in the form YYYY-MM-DD**.